evert/evert.github.com/_posts/2022/2022-11-01-hello-mastadon.md

   - activityfeed
 ---

-I've been a Twitter user and fan since 2007, Now Twitter's future is looking a bit grim, I started looking around if there's another place to go.
+I've been a Twitter user and fan since 2007.
+With Twitter's future looking a bit grim, I started looking around if there's another place to go.

 Twitter can't really be replaced with anything else, because everyone's